-Polish officials: Russia suspending gas supplies over rubles
+Russia suspending gas supplies to Poland, Bulgaria

-WARSAW, Poland (AP) — Russia is suspending natural gas deliveries to Poland beginning Wednesday morning after Poland refused a demand to pay for its supplies in Russian rubles, Polish officials said Tuesday.
+Bulgaria said it was working with state gas companies to find alternative sources to replace the supplies it gets from Russia via Bulgaria gets russian gas via the turk stream pipeline via the TurkStream pipeline.

+The government said no restrictions on domestic gas consumption would be imposed for now even though the Balkan country of 6.5 million meets over 90% of its gas needs with Russian imports.

-Poland’s state gas company, PGNiG, said it was notified by Russian gas giant Gazprom that deliveries through the Yamal-Europe pipeline would stop Wednesday.
+Poland’s state gas company, PGNiG, said it was notified by Gazprom that deliveries through the Yamal-Europe pipeline would stop Wednesday.

-Poland has been a strong supporter of neighboring Ukraine during the Russian invasion.
+Poland not only has refused to pay for natural gas in rubles, but the country has been a strong supporter of neighboring Ukraine during the Russian invasion.
 It is a transit point for weapons the United States and other Western nations have provided Ukraine.

 The Polish government confirmed this week that it was sending tanks to Ukraine’s army.
 On Tuesday, it announced a sanctions list targeting 50 Russian oligarchs and companies, including Gazprom.